Restoring Previous Versions

 One of the value propositions of versioning is the ability to retrieve previous versions of an object.
 There are two approaches to doing so:

 Copy a previous version of the object into the same bucket

-Because all object versions are preserved, you can make any earlier version the latest version by copying a specific version of the object into the same bucket.
+Because all object versions are preserved, you can make any earlier version the current version by copying a specific version of the object into the same bucket.
 In the following figure, the source object (ID = 111111) is copied into the same bucket.
-Amazon S3 supplies a new ID (88778877) and it becomes the latest version of the object.
+Amazon S3 supplies a new ID (88778877) and it becomes the current version of the object.
 So, the bucket has both the original object version (111111) and its copy (88778877).

 GET will retrieve version 88778877.